DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 4.md

   // function declaration
   pub fun withdraw(withdrawID: UInt64): @NFT {
-    // Let's find the NFT you want to take (based on its ID) let token <- self.ownedNFTs.remove(key: withdrawID)
+    // Let's find the NFT you want to take (based on its ID)
+    // Then it searches the collection dictionary and pass it to token let token <- self.ownedNFTs.remove(key: withdrawID)

     // Uh oh, the NFT wasn't found!
-Let the user know.
+Let the user know "Oops, that NFT isn't in your collection!"
     ?? panic("Token not in collection")

     // If all goes well, return the NFT you grabbed!